fieldse/example-repo/exercises.md

 - [ ] Unstage a single file
 - [ ] Stage a single file
 - [ ] Unstage all changed files

+### Moving files

+Q: What happens if you rename a file in your branch, and I make changes to it in my own branch, and then we both push our changes?

 ### Tags